neurodata/blog.neurodata.io/_posts/2019-02-10-how-to-write-a-paper.md

 Upon believing that you have completed work sufficient to write a peer reviewed manuscript, follow the below steps in order.
 If you are simply writing an abstract (for a conference, for example), just do the section entitled "Outline and Abstract"

 Step 0 is to read [how to structure a paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619).
 I also recommend reading [Writing Science](https://www.amazon.com/Writing-Science-Papers-Proposals-Funded/dp/0199760241).
-Once you've read them, follow these steps:
+This is step 0 because you only need to do this once.
+Once you've read these things, follow these steps:

 1. **Main Result**